Overview of Medical Psychotherapy Training

 Personal Psychotherapy

 The trainees are expected to engage in personal psychotherapy at least once a week for the duration of their Medical Psychotherapy training.
 This would provide them with the unique opportunity to think about the emotional challenges of working with their patients in different settings.
 Severn Postgraduate Medical Education acknowledges the importance of this commitment and financially supports the trainees.
-They are eligible to claim £2,500 per year towards their personal therapy fees.
+Trainees are eligible to claim two sessions per week and no more than £75 per session towards their personal therapy fees.

 Teaching and Education